Twilio Inc. (TWLO): These Numbers Show Where NYSE:TWLO Stock Is Going Next

 Sponsored

-The stock witnessed a -16.48% gain in the last 1 month and extending the period to 3 months gives it a -39.10%, and is 15.67% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.63% over the week and 6.99% over the month.
+The stock witnessed a -39.18% gain in the last 1 month and extending the period to 3 months gives it a -37.00%, and is -13.15% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.06% over the week and 7.06% over the month.

 Twilio Inc. (TWLO) Analyst Forecasts